 When discussing the best wood pellets on the market, Traeger and Lousiana often top that discussion.
-Could it be because both brands have the most sought after grills on the market?
+Could it be because both brands have some of the most sought after pellet smokers on the market?
 Or, maybe these pellets are of a higher quality compared to other brands?
 The answer is a bit of both actually.

 But from these two brands, which pellets are better?
 Is it Traeger or Louisiana?
 Based on my experience—and research—Louisiana pellets are the better buy.
 When deciding which pellets are better, factors such as quality, price and final taste of food play a huge role.